 (4) Be sent within ten calendar days after you learn of the conviction; and

 (5) Be sent to every Federal agency on whose award the convicted employee was working.
-It must be sent to every awarding official or his or her official designee, unless the Federal agency has specified a central point for the receipt of the notices.
+It must be sent to every Federal agency awarding official or their designee, unless the Federal agency has specified a central point for the receipt of the notices.

-(b) Second, within 30 calendar days of learning about an employee's conviction, you must either—
+(b) Second, within 30 calendar days of learning about an employee's conviction, you must either:

 (1) Take appropriate personnel action against the employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973 (29 U.S.C.
 794), as amended; or

-(2) Require the employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for these purposes by a Federal, State or local health, law enforcement, or other appropriate agency.
+(2) Require the employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for these purposes by a Federal, State, or local health, law enforcement, or another appropriate agency.

 § 182.230 How and when must I identify workplaces?

-(a) You must identify all known workplaces under each agency award.
+(a) You must identify all known workplaces under each Federal agency award.
 A failure to do so is a violation of your drug-free workplace requirements.
-You may identify the workplaces—
+You may identify the workplaces:

-(1) To the agency official that is making the award, either at the time of application or upon award; or
+(1) To the Federal agency awarding official that is making the Federal award, either at the time of application or upon award; or

-(2) In documents that you keep on file in your offices during the performance of the award, in which case you must make the information available for inspection upon request by agency officials or their designated representatives.
+(2) In documents that you keep on file in your offices during the performance of the Federal award, in which case you must make the information available for inspection upon request by agency officials or their designated representatives.

-(b) Your workplace identification for an award must include the actual address of buildings (or parts of buildings) or other sites where work under the award takes place.
-Categorical descriptions may be used (e.g., all vehicles of a mass transit authority or State highway department while in operation, State employees in each local unemployment office, performers in concert halls or radio studios).
+(b) Your workplace identification for a Federal award must include the actual address of buildings (or parts of buildings) or other sites where work under the award takes place.
+Categorical descriptions may be used (for example, all vehicles of a mass transit authority or State highway department while in operation, State employees in each local unemployment office, performers in concert halls or radio studios).

-(c) If you identified workplaces to the agency awarding official at the time of application or award, as described in paragraph (a)(1) of this section, and any workplace that you identified changes during the performance of the award, you must inform the agency awarding official.
+(c) If you identified workplaces to the Federal agency awarding official at the time of application or award, as described in paragraph (a)(1) of this section, and any workplace that you identified changes during the performance of the Federal award, you must inform the Federal agency awarding official.

 Subpart C—Requirements for Recipients Who Are Individuals